General & Emergency Care

 You may be a good candidate if:

-• People with suspected dental infections showing swelling, fever, or facial pain
+• Signs of infection: swelling, fever, or throbbing facial pain

 Other options may be better if: